 - Ghezzi, Arighi, Pietroboni, Jacini, Fumagalli, Esposito et al. Sciatic endometriosis presenting as periodic (Catamenial) sciatic Radiculopathy.
 J Neurol (2012) 259:1470–1471

 A version of this article was published previously on the Center for Endometriosis Care website.
-The current version was edited by Hormones Matter staff and reposted with permission, first in 2013 and again in 2016.
+The current version was edited by Hormones Matter staff and reposted with permission, first in 2013 and again in 2016 and 2019.